top of page

 1. No Cooked/Dried/Dehydrated Bones

-Cooked bones easily splinter no matter how big or small they are.
-Once the moisture has been removed through cooking, drying, or dehydration, this weakens the structure of the bone making it easy to splinter.
-This can easily cause tearing of the oesophagus, stomach or intestinal lining often leading to internal bleeding or perforation.
-Many times this will require an expensive surgery of some sort.
+Cooked bones splinter no matter how large or small they are.
+Once the moisture has been removed through cooking, drying, or dehydration, the structure of the bone is weakened making it easy to splinter.
+This can cause tearing or perforation of the oesophagus, stomach or intestinal lining leading to internal bleeding and expensive surgery .

 4. No Mixing With Kibble